helsing-ai/buffrs/docs/src/commands/buffrs-generate.md

-# buffrs generate
+## buffrs generate

 Generates source code for a given language.

-# Synopsis
+### Synopsis

 `buffrs generate --lang <LANGUAGE>`

-# Description
+### Description

 This command uses a protocol buffer compiler to transform the `.proto` files under the `proto/` subtree to auto-generated source code.

-Currently the only supported value for the language is `rust`.
+Currently the only supported value for the language is `python`.